morgane-pommier/CIBBRiNAxBEAM/README.md

 # BEAM-CIBBRiNA

 This repository compiles functions from the CIBBRiNAxBEAM bycatch estimation toolbox.
-The core functions of ICES WGBYC BEAM (https://github.com/dlusseau/BEAM), used to estimate bycatch per unit of effort (BPUE) and total bycatch, were further developed to facilitate their application to a wider and more diverse set of bycatch data, such as those collected in CIBBRiNA case studies.
+The tools are implemented in the R programming language.
+The core functions of ICES WGBYC BEAM, used to estimate bycatch per unit of effort (BPUE) and total bycatch, are adapted to facilitate their application to a wider and more diverse set of bycatch data, such as those collected in CIBBRiNA case studies .

 - calc_bpue.r: Assesses whether heterogeneity in BPUE occurs within the fleet, selects the best modelling option in consequence, and estimates population-level BPUEs.
 - zero_assessment.r: For cases where no bycatch was reported, assesses whether a BPUE of 0 can be statistically supported, given the monitoring effort available.